Muhammadatef/AWS-Retail-Data-ETL-Pipeline/README.md

     The Glue job performs data extraction, transformation to star schema, and loads the data into S3.

-4. *Querying with Amazon Athena:* Athena allows querying the transformed data stored in S3, providing analysts easy access for analysis.
+4. *Querying with Amazon Athena:* Athena allows querying the transformed data stored in S3, providing analysts easy access for analysis using Jupyter Notebook.

 *Technologies Used*